Kicking the habit

 The good news is that you can get help if you want to kick the habit today.
 Don’t be afraid to tell your healthcare team that you smoke, as they’ve helped hundreds of people like you before.

-The NHS national programme, called “Smokefree” is a website and an app that has helped millions of people quit.
+The NHS national programme, called 'Quit Smoking' is a website and an app that has helped thousands of people quit.
 Both are free and give you a personal plan on how to stop, including a way to calculate how much money you save and how your health improves the longer you’ve stopped.
+You can take a look at the website and download the app here.

 What about shisha pipes?